 Should you be starting up a brand new business from scratch or re-developing an already existing business website, there are some vital things every site must include.

 While there are many things a site needs to stay relevant within your industry, today we will be talking about 10 of the top things all sites need to succeed.

-Organising your sitemap is the first key step when it comes to planning a new website.
+Organizing your sitemap is the first key step when it comes to planning a new website.

 Start with looking at your content, what content do you or will you have to share with your visitors.
 It’s important not to cram too much onto a single page as this can make your pages look busy and can be overwhelming.

 Pages also need to be named clearly, don’t make your visitors hunt all through your website to find the information they want.
 When it comes to the design and build of your site, it’s important to bear in mind that visitors won’t all arrive at the homepage, so your visitors should be able to land on any page and understand immediately where they are on your site and where to go next.
 Breadcrumbs can assist with this, having a clear definition of pages.